mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/javascript.md

 SilverStripe CMS uses [jQuery UI](http://ui.jquery.com) on top of jQuery.

-For any custom code developed with jQuery, you have four choices to structure it: Custom jQuery Code, a jQuery Plugin, a jQuery UI Widget, or a ''jQuery.entwine'' behaviour.
+For any custom code developed with jQuery, you have four choices to structure it: Custom jQuery Code, a jQuery Plugin, a jQuery UI Widget, or a `jQuery.entwine` behaviour.
 We'll detail below where each solution is appropriate.

 **Important**: Historically we have been using [PrototypeJS](http://prototypejs.com), which is now discouraged (see [legacy documentation](/javascript/prototypejs)).
 SilverStripe as a framework doesn't impose a choice of library.
 It